antmicro/kenning/docs/source/json-scenarios.md

 }
 ```

-Here, only `runtime` and `runtime_protocol` need to be specified.
+Here, only `runtime` and `protocol` need to be specified.
-The server uses `runtime_protocol` to receive requests from clients and `runtime` to run the tested models.
+The server uses `protocol` to receive requests from clients and `runtime` to run the tested models.

 The remaining things are provided by the client - input data and model.
 Direct outputs from the model are sent as is to the client, so it can postprocess them and evaluate the model using the dataset.